 Local revenues were over budget due to the School District experiencing a higher collection of delinquent real estate taxes, earned income taxes, and earnings on investments.
-State revenues were over budget due to the School District receiving a Safe Schools grant not budgeted for, along with having an increase in state retirement revenue.
-Support services were over budget due to bond issuance costs on refunded bonds not planned for, higher transportation costs, and professional service costs for repairs to Myrtle Elementary due to a flood.
+State revenues were over budget due to the School District receiving a Safe Schools grant not budgeted for, along with having an increase in state retirement revenue, state transportation revenue, and state rental and sinking fund payments.
+Support services expenditures were under budget mainly due the COVID-19 pandemic decreasing transportation and utility costs.
+Noninstructional expenditures were under budget mainly due to the COVID-19 pandemic causing a decrease in transportation costs.